google-github-actions/auth/README.md

     configured.

-    The following example shows granting access from a GitHub Action in a specific repository a secret in Google Secret Manager.
+    The following example shows granting access from a GitHub Action in a specific repository to a secret in Google Secret Manager.

     ```sh
     # TODO: replace ${PROJECT_ID}, ${WORKLOAD_IDENTITY_POOL_ID}, and ${REPO}